theagrauer2-source/Hybrid-RandomForest-NeuralNetwork-Approach-to-RNAseq-Analysis/README.md

 Metascape and Reactome were subsequently used for **pathway analysis** of the 85 selected genes.
 This revealed strong enrichment in immune-related processes, particularly those associated with **inflammatory response, immune cell chemotaxis, and cytokine signaling**, along with **extracellular matrix remodeling and profibrotic mediator pathways**.
 This is consistent with the chronic mucosal inflammation and tissue remodeling characteristic of Crohn's disease.
 The figures produced are attached.

 Overall, the findings demonstrate the potential of machine-learning approaches to identify biologically relevant molecular signatures from transcriptomic data.
+Unlike traditional RNA-seq pipelines, which rely on univariate differential expression testing to find individually significant genes, this project's hybrid RF-NN approach identifies genes based on their combined, nonlinear contribution to classification accuracy.